yenchunliu97/yenchunliu97.github.io/content/_index.md

 # Leave the homepage title empty to use the site title
 title:
 date: 2022-10-24
-type: landing
+type: widget

 sections:
-  - block: about.avatar
+  - block: about
     id: about
     content:
       # Choose a user profile to display (a folder name within `content/authors/`)